MicrosoftDocs/azure-docs/articles/search/tutorial-csharp-paging.md

 * Numbered paging is good for searches where the order of the results is somewhat arbitrary, meaning there may well be something of interest to your users on the later pages.
 * Infinite scrolling is good when the order of results is particularly important.
 For example, if the results are ordered on the distance from the center of a destination city.
-* Numbered paging allows for some better navigation, for example, a user can remember that an interesting result was on page 6, whereas no such easy navigation exists in infinite scrolling.
+* Numbered paging allows for some better navigation.
+For example, a user can remember that an interesting result was on page 6, whereas no such easy reference exists in infinite scrolling.
 * Infinite scrolling has an easy appeal, scrolling up and down with no fussy page numbers to click on.
 * A key feature of infinite scrolling is that you are appending to an existing page, not replacing that page.
 This keeps it efficient.